Open and Protect

 The new building's ground floor sits slightly elevated above the existing landscape, allowing architects to bridge the height difference to the existing structure seamlessly.
 A fully accessible lift connects every level barrier-free.
 In case of emergency, teachers and students can exit directly via the surrounding balconies and external stairs—a feature that reduces interior fire safety requirements while transforming circulation areas into pedagogically valuable learning and meeting spaces.
 Every classroom and common area has direct access to these outdoor zones.

-The entry level accommodates three classrooms—including a computer lab—plus a canteen with cafeteria and full kitchen.
-Above, nine additional classrooms and two multipurpose rooms organize into two class clusters of five and four groups respectively.
+The ground floor accommodates three classrooms—one equipped as a computer room—along with a cafeteria, dining hall, and kitchen.
+The upper floor houses nine additional classrooms with two multipurpose rooms.
+These are organized into two year-group clusters containing five and four classes respectively.

 www.dzpa.de